SimonJMurphy/Project-Dynamite/README.md

 By default, Catalogue Maker reads the input file as a list of comma separated values, rather than values separated by spaces, because this is the typical format of observation indexes when downloaded through kasoc.
 It is assumed that the table has nine columns, containing: (left to right) kic\_number, cadence, season, magnitude, Teff, radius, log g, metallicity and contamination.
 If this is not the case, line 28 of catalogue_maker.rb will need to be changed according to the contents of the index.

 For each observation cycle listed in the observation index, there must be a light curve and the correct number of fourier plots (one for long cadence, two for short) in the folder CATALOGUE\_IMAGES\_PATH (line 14), e.g. ~/data/output/wg4\_catalogue\_images.
+The filenames of plots that are currently looked for depend on season for PDC data - i.e. MAP and LS are distinguished by season (at the time of writing, only Q9, Q10 and Q11 LC have MAP).
+The flux type is also added to the catalogue.

 The catalogue created is in pdf format, with one observation cycle per page.
-Catalogue Maker sorts the observation index by kic number and then by season so that the pages are in a sensible order.
+Catalogue Maker sorts the observation index by kic\_number and then by season so that the pages are in a sensible order.
 The path and filename of the catalogue produced is ~/data/output/catalogue.pdf.

 ### Appender